-As an organization focused on the sexual reproductive health and wellbeing of Black women and birthing people world-wide, NBEC creates global solutions that optimize Black maternal, infant, sexual, and reproductive wellbeing.
+As an organization focused on the sexual reproductive health and wellbeing of Black women and birthing people world-wide, NBEC creates transnational solutions that optimize Black maternal, infant, sexual, and reproductive wellbeing.
 We shift systems and culture through training, research, technical assistance, policy, advocacy, and community-centered collaboration.

 Established in 2015, National Birth Equity Collaborative (NBEC) was created to combat the increasing rate of infant mortality within the most marginalized populations—Black and Brown people.
 As an OB/GYN, Founder Dr. Joia Crear-Perry witnessed the disparities experienced by Black women and birthing people, as well as children dying during childbirth and the postnatal period.
 Recognizing that ensuring better care for Black babies had to start with better care for Black mamas, NBEC expanded its mission to focus more on the mother’s experience along with baby’s in hopes of creating safe and healthy conditions for both moms and their babies.
 A major aspect of this work has included raising awareness of the crises and offering actionable solutions.
 With the launch of its training program, NBEC began training providers and birthing facilities on ways they could be more equitable in delivering care to Black and Brown birthing people.